Linux – Installing Intrexx

 The following is a description of both the installation on a headless server and on a server with GUI support.

-The commands for a headless server and a Linux server with a graphical interface differ only by a "-t" at the end of the command.
-For example, if you type "setup.sh -t", the corresponding routine will be executed via the Linux terminal.
+The commands for a headless server and a Linux server with a graphical user interface differ only by a "-t" at the end of the command.
+For example, if you enter "setup.sh -t", the corresponding routine is executed via the Linux terminal.

-If you are using a Linux server with a graphical interface, you can omit the "-t".
+If you are using a Linux server with a graphical user interface, you can omit the "-t".
 Afterwards, Intrexx's graphical installation routine will start.
-The dialogs that appear essentially correspond to the dialogs in the Intrexx installation on Windows (Windows - Install Intrexx).
+The dialogs displayed here essentially correspond to the dialogs in the Intrexx installation under Windows.

 Architecture